 Argyll and Bute Council

-The restricted sail classes are known as The Argyll Fleet on the days the yacht fleets race separately pointing up the many years of support Argyll and Bute Council have given to the event.
-This is in recognition of the economic and community benefit the regatta brings to Oban, Craobh and Tobermory.
-WHYW is a community event as well as a racing regatta with social events open to the public.
-The regatta or yacht week as it is known is a real attraction for locals and visitors with businesses recognising the economic input to the area over the week.
+WHYW has for many years received sponsorship from Argyll and Bute Council and the restricted sail classes are known as The Argyll Fleet on the days the fleets race separately.
+Argyll and Bute Council recognises the economic and community benefit the regatta brings to Oban, Craobh and Tobermory.
+WHYW is increasingly developing as a community event with a Festival atmosphere created when the fleet is in town.
+This in itself is a magnet of attraction for both locals and visitors.
 WHYW welcomes the generous support from Argyll and Bute Council to keep WHYW on a winning course.

 Tobermory Harbour Association

-Gael Force has marine outlets across the UK with their flagship Marine Megastore in Inverness, a Marine Centre in Glasgow serving leisure and commercial customers on the West of Scotland and a commercial outlet on the South Coast in Plymouth.
+Gaelforce Marine claims to be the fastest growing marine equipment supplier in the UK, stocking one of the widest ranges of leisure boating, commercial fishing and aquaculture products available anywhere in the land.
+Gaelforce has marine outlets across the UK with their flagship Marine Megastore in Inverness, a Marine Centre in Glasgow serving leisure and commercial customers on the West of Scotland and a commercial outlet on the South Coast in Plymouth.
 To add to this, they have a team of field representatives offering customer service and product expertise right across the UK.
-Gael Force is delighted to be supporting West Highland Yachting Week with many of its customer base involved in taking part in the event.
-Gael Force looks forward to a continuing strong partnership with one of Scotland’s premier yachting events.
+Gaelforce is delighted to be supporting West Highland Yachting Week with many of its customer base involved in taking part in the event.
+Gaelforce looks forward to a continuing strong partnership with one of Scotland’s premier yachting events.

 Webcraft UK Ltd